EjiroOsiephri/DICOM-Viewer/README.md

 There are two routes:

 1. `/` which shows a volume viewport - to make sure the Cornerstone3D is working.
-2. `/polySeg` which shows the contour to labelmap conversion - to make sure the custom WASM, worker, and the conversion are working.

 ## Prerequisites